 1. Defence in depth: This principle is based on always placing new and different obstacles in the path of intruders.
 That makes it more difficult for attackers to achieve their objective.
 The point is to create as many obstacles as possible on as many levels as possible.

 3. Training: Not everybody can be an IT expert, so you should offer regular security training for your employees.
-Pilz seminars are held at their headquarters in Ostfildern near Stuttgart, on the customer's premises or – in condensed from – as a webinar, and are aimed at machine designers and plant designers.
+Pilz seminars are held at their headquarters in Ostfildern near Stuttgart, on the customer's premises or – in condensed from – as a web seminar, and are aimed at plant and machine designers.

 4. Segmenting “zones and conduits”: Zones containing devices with similar security requirements should be separated from each other by firewalls or safe routers.
 Using the conduits between the zones, only devices that are genuinely authorised to do so can send and receive information.

 5. Firewalls: Although routers and switches can support security mechanisms, you should also employ firewalls in your control network (industrial communication network).
 The application firewall SecurityBridge protects safe control technology on plant and machinery from manipulation of process data, for example.

 6. Patch management: A patch process helps you define role-specific responsibilities.
 In addition, it should take into account not only patches and updates released by the manufacturer, but also third-party software (e.g. office applications, PDF Reader).

 Industrial security training from Pilz